Dallas-Based Home Store Wisteria is Going Out of Business

 There was even more to love when Wisteria moved from their longtime Love Field location to Inwood Village in 2015, and opened a 15,000-square-foot outlet in Farmer Branch.
 Even Houstonians got in on the Wisteria game last year with the opening of their airy, West Alabama Street store — an expansion that happened shortly after founders Shannon and Andrew Newsom sold the company to United Kingdom-based OKA.

-And though the Inwood Village location opened its doors just two short weeks ago, Wisteria abruptly announced its closing today on the company’s website, with big, bold letters that read “Going Out of Business” — followed by the only silver lining of such a somber retail scenario “Sale.”
-Everything on the site is currently priced at 50 percent off and final sale, though the markdowns will continue each week.
+And though the Inwood Village location opened its doors just two short weeks ago, Wisteria abruptly announced a permanent closure today on the company’s website, with big, bold letters that read “Going Out of Business” — followed by the only silver lining of such a somber retail scenario: “Sale.”
+Everything on the site is currently priced at 50 percent off, though the markdowns will continue each week.

 There were few details given about the closure (though, given the times, it’s certainly understandable), Wisteria did elaborate a bit on their Instagram page, where they shared these words.